 Your Child’s Success Is Our Achievement

 Foundations Matter!
 We see huge unmet needs for students at public schools in San Antonio, Texas.
 We want to open 7Cs Academy, a public PreK - Grade 8 public school to serve families in the South/Westside of San Antonio.
 Children need a strong foundation, starting in PreKindergarten.
-Literacy, numeracy, and SEL are non-negotiable competencies for every child.
+Literacy, numeracy, and Social Emotional learning and Character Development (SECD) are non-negotiable competencies for every child.
 7CsThrive was established as a 501(c)(3) educational nonprofit organization on April 5, 2019.
 We have held multiple informal and fomal public meetings in San Antonio to engage the community.
 We continue to share our vision of whole child education with families.
 Thank you for joining us on this exciting journey with seven major milestones.

-On or before January 20, 2021, we expect to submit a charter application to the Texas Education Agency (TEA) for a Generation 26 Charter.
-Then we will embark on a 6-month journey.
+On January 20, 2021, we submited a charter application to the Texas Education Agency (TEA) for a Generation 26 Charter.
+Now we are on an exciting 6-month journey.
 Second, the review process will involve a completion check by TEA staff.
-This is the second milestone we expect to cross on February 12, 2021.
+This is the second milestone we crossed on February 11, 2021.
 Third, the Commissioner of Education will determine eligibility to ensure our "application submitted for 7Cs Academy is complete."
 Fourth, applicants will "advance to both Internal and External Review."
 TEA does not score our applications.
 Instead, each "complete" Charter Application will be independently reviewed by five randomly assigned external reviewers.
-Last year, one reader concluded that "our proposed model should provide students and families with an innovative high-quality option for school choice."
-Another noted that "the biggest strength of our application was that it is innovative."
+Although we missed the "cut score" of 85 percent last year, one reader concluded that "our proposed model should provide students and families with an innovative high-quality option for school choice."
+Another reader noted that "the biggest strength of our application was that it was innovative."

 On a weekly basis, we are reminded about the huge unmet needs that persist for families in San Antonio.
 Our Board and CEO continue to engage families and the community.
 We always ask them, do you know how your child's school is rated by the Texas Education Agency?
 We are finding out that families are often not aware of this information.
 On February 23, 2020, upon learning about how her children's school was doing academically, a family responded to our survey "Necesito cambiar escuela" ("I need to change school").
 Public schools must meet the needs of families.
 Leadership matters.
 Customers matter.
 Purpose matters.
 Professor Ted Levitt called it 60 years ago!
 Like every family, the Board and CEO of 7CsThrive believe student outcomes should matter.
 Do you know how your child's school is doing?